jeftegoes/AwsOverview/AWS Lambda.md

   - Remember the AWS Lambda limits.
   - Use Layers where necessary.
 - **Avoid using recursive code, never have a Lambda function call itself.**
+- Take advantage of **Execution Context** reuse to improve the performance of your function.

-# 33. Error creating a lambda function via CLI
+# 34. Error creating a lambda function via CLI

 - `InvalidParameterValueException` - Will be returned if one of the parameters in the request is invalid.
   - For example, if you provided an IAM role in the `CreateFunction` API which AWS Lambda is unable to assume.